ssvassiliev/fibertrace/README.md

 2. Streamlines color-coded by  diffusion:  streamline_D.mol2
 3. Streamlines color-coded by  direction:  streamline_XYZ.mol2

 Color code is saved in the charge section of mol2 files.
-To color streamlines by direction use shell script "load_streamlines_mol2.sh" (requires VMD)
+To color streamlines by direction use shell script "load_streamlines_mol2.sh" (requires VMD).